pixelmocha/Virbella/README.md

 7. close an elevator door (ex: http://localhost:3000/elevators/1/close)
 8. move an elevator (ex: http://localhost:3000/elevators/1/floor/2)

+The mock database resides in db/db.json.
+You can add/remove buildings an elevators at will.

 ## Startup instructions

 1. clone the repository